Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover: Introduction

 \section{Introduction}

-A gas of spin-$1/2$ fermionic atoms, whose effective two-body interactions may be tuned using Feshbach resonances, at and near unitarity, provides a remarkable strongly-interacting many-body system that can be studied experimentally to a high degree of accuracy using cold-atom techniques, while also being tractable theoretically due to the large degree of symmetry and clear scale separation~\cite{Zwerger}.
+A gas of spin-$1/2$ fermionic atoms, whose effective two-body interactions may be tuned using Feshbach resonances, at and near unitarity, provides a remarkable strongly-interacting many-body system that can be studied experimentally to a high degree of accuracy using cold-atom techniques, while also being tractable theoretically due to the large degree of symmetry and clear scale separation~\cite{Zwerger2012}.
 From the perspective of the fundamental field theoretic formulation of the strongly-interacting fermion system, the absence of a small expansion parameter implies the necessity of nonperturbative methods for a first principles computation of observables.
-So, for instance, the energy density of the system, characterized by the so-called Bertsch parameter, is computed using \ac{qmc} simulation~\cite{Carlson_2011} and measured in cold-atom experiments~\cite{Ku_2012,Z_rn_2013}.
+So, for instance, the energy density of the system, characterized by the so-called Bertsch parameter, is computed using \ac{qmc} simulations~\cite{Carlson_2011} and measured in cold-atom experiments~\cite{Ku_2012,Z_rn_2013}.
 However, at unitarity, and indeed over the entire \acs{bcs}--\acs{bec} crossover region, where the large scattering length approaches infinity (unitarity) from positive (\acs{bec}) and negative (\acs{bcs}) values, the infrared degrees of freedom are superfluid and are therefore described by a single Goldstone boson (phonon) degree of freedom~\cite{Greiter:1989qb,Son:2005rv,Ma_es_2009}.
-At unitarity the \ac{eft} of the Goldstone mode is Schr\"odinger invariant and therefore is a \ac{nrcft} which admits powerful techniques for computing observables such as the state-operator correspondence~\cite{Nishida:2007pj} and the large-charge expansion~\cite{Hellerman:2015nra,Gaume:2020bmp,Favrod:2018xov,Kravec:2018qnu,Orlando:2020idm,Pellizzani:2021hzx,Hellerman:2023myh,Hellerman:2020eff,Beane:2024kld,Beane:2025tum}.
+At unitarity the \ac{eft} of the Goldstone mode is Schr\"odinger invariant and therefore is a \ac{nrcft} which admits powerful techniques for computing observables such as the state-operator correspondence~\cite{Nishida:2007pj} and the large-charge expansion~\cite{Hellerman:2015nra,Gaume:2020bmp,Favrod:2018xov,Kravec:2018qnu,Orlando:2020idm,Pellizzani:2021hzx,Hellerman:2023myh,Hellerman:2020eff,Beane:2024kld,Beane:2025tum}, where an \ac{eft} can be formulated as an expansion in powers of $1/Q$, where $Q$ is the particle number.
+This is the approach that will be adopted in the following.
 The conformal data which is encoded in the low-energy constants of the \ac{eft}---including the Bertsch parameter---is external to the \ac{eft} and must be obtained via theoretical modeling, experimental measurement, and/or numerical simulation.
 Promising systematic methods for obtaining this data include the so-called $\epsilon$-expansion~\cite{Nishida:2006br}, and the large-$N$ expansion~\cite{Hellerman:2023myh}, where $N$ is the number of fermion flavors.
-At leading order in the $1/N$ expansion, this model reproduces well-known mean-field theory results, but has the advantage of providing arbitrary systematic improvement in a perturbative expansion in powers of $1/N$.
+At leading order in the $1/N$ expansion, this model reproduces well-known mean-field theory results, but has the advantage of providing arbitrary systematic improvements in a perturbative expansion in powers of $1/N$.